 - Vehumet knocks 1/3 off the fail chance for Conjurations for disciples in good standing (piety over 70).

 - Rings of wizardry and staves of wizardry give some assistance, given by their "Wizardry" bonus in that column, but they suffer from decreasing cumulative effects.
-Look up the combination of Rings and Staves you have in the table below.
 Other spell enhancers, such as rings of fire/ice or staves of various kinds, do not affect spell success chances, only their power.
-Wizardry is determined using this formula:
+Wizardry effect is determined using this formula:

-Note that there is an absolute limit of 50% for the effect of all enhancers.
+Note that there is an hard cap of 50% for the effect of all enhancers.

 The final step